mastercomfig/mastercomfig/docs/setup/install.md

 spy.cfg
 ```

-1. Create a `user` folder where these files are located (most likely `tf/cfg`).
+1. Create a `overrides` folder where these files are located (most likely `tf/cfg`).
-2. Drag these files into the newly created `user` folder.
+2. Drag these files into the newly created `overrides` folder.

 !!! tip
-    Although not required, if you move any other files (for example, `binds.cfg`), you will have to update the `exec` command from `exec binds.cfg` to `exec user/binds.cfg`.
+    Although not required, if you move any other files (for example, `binds.cfg`), you will have to update the `exec` command from `exec binds.cfg` to `exec overrides/binds.cfg`.

 ## Next Steps